stuycs-softdev-fall-2013/proj1-7/ben_isabella_jeremy_yaseen/README.md

 * run `./app.py` in another
 * run `./es.py` in a fourth
 * Open localhost:5000 in your web browser
-* NOTE: If you do not have elasticsearch installed, do not run `./es.py`

 ## Navigating the site
 * all users have profile pages, and can create individual posts